yuninxia/HPCToolkit/doc/src/users/spack.md

 spack install hpcviewer
 ```

-We provide binary distributions for `hpcviewer` on Linux (x86_64, ppc64/le
+We provide binary distributions for HPCToolkit's `hpcviewer` graphical user interface
+on Linux (x86_64, ppc64/le
-and aarch64), Windows (x86_64) and MacOS (x86_64, M1, M2 and M3).
+and aarch64), Windows (x86_64) and MacOS (x86_64 and Apple M-series processors).
-`Hpcviewer` uses Java 17 or later, but this is installed by spack as a dependency
+`Hpcviewer` uses Java 17 or later, but this is installed automatically by Spack as a dependency
 of `hpcviewer`.

 **Note:**
 HPCToolkit databases are platform-independent and it is common to run
 `hpcrun` on one machine and then view the results on another machine.

+(configuration-options)=
-## Advanced Options
+## Configuration Options

 ### CUDA (`+cuda`)

 HPCToolkit supports profiling nVidia GPUs through the CUDA interface.
-You can either use an existing CUDA module or let spack build one.
+You can either use an existing CUDA module or let Spack build one.

 To use an existing CUDA module (recommended), load the `cuda` module
 and run `spack external find`.